rs59/q2/resources/mtmetis-pseudo.md

 function MultithreadedMETIS(nthreads, npartitions, maxdeviation):

-   #called by the entrypoint
+    #Called by entrypoint of the program

     LoadGraphFromMemory(inputfile)
     Coarsening()  # Coarsen the graph

     # Store the coarsest level graph in 'graph'